MANAGEMENT DISCUSSION AND ANALYSIS

 The Company has devised the Nomination and Remuneration Policy for the selectionappointment and remuneration of Directors Key Managerial Personnel and also remunerationof other employees including Senior Management employees who have the capacity and abilityto lead the Company towards achieving sustainable development.
 The extract of Nominationand Remuneration Policy is provided in the Corporate Governance Report and forms part ofBoards Report.

 The Criteria for appointment and remuneration of Directors is as under:

-(i) Criteria For Appointment Of Managing Directors / Whole Time Director/ Director:
+(i) Criteria for Appointment of Managing Director / Whole Time Director/ Director:

-The Nomination and Remuneration Committee shall identify persons of integrity whopossess relevant expertise and experience particularly in Tyre Industry leadershipqualities required for the position and shall take into considerationrecommendation if any received from any member of the Board.
+The Nomination and Remuneration Committee shall identify persons of integrity whopossess relevant expertise and experience particularly in Tire / Carbon Industryleadership qualities required for the position and shall take into considerationrecommendation if any received from any member of the Board.

-The Nomination and Remuneration Committee reviewed the performance of individualdirectors on the basis of criteria such as the contribution of the individual director tothe board and committee meetings like preparedness on theissues to be discussed meaningful and constructive contribution and inputs in meetingsetc.
+The Board and Nomination and Remuneration Committee had evaluated / reviewed theperformance of individual Directors on the basis of criteria such as the contribution ofthe individual Director to the board and committee meetings like preparedness on theissues to be discussed meaningful and constructive contribution and inputs in meetingsetc.